sean-michael-mlvt/data-pending/README.md

-# data-pending
+# Project Description
-React frontend to view aggregate data from Athens' own weekly fighting game tournament, Name Pending.
+This project a React frontend to view aggregate data from Athens' own weekly fighting game tournament, Name Pending.

 # Figma
 The layout was initially designed in Figma, featuring reusable components and layouts for both desktop and mobile screen widths.